 Organizational Diagnostic · Pilot Stage · 2026

-"We're aligned" — but every decision reopened in the next session.
+They believed they were aligned — but every decision reopened in the next session.

 What It Is